rayokota/generator-angular-dropwizard/README.md

     mvn exec:exec -pl [myapp]-service

 Your service will run at [http://localhost:8080](http://localhost:8080).
-You will get an error that no root resource classes are running.
 It's time to create some resources.

 ## Creating a resource class